-The deep web refers to the unseen utility spaces of the real internet.
-Any website that can be indexed by a search engine (and thus searched on Google or even Bing) belongs to the “surface web” — the public internet that is there for you to find and use.
-Imagine it like the storefronts at a mall – sure, some of them might be dingy or out of the way, but they’re there for you to find.
+The deep web refers to the unseen utility spaces of the internet.
+Any website that search engine crawlers can index belongs to the “surface web” — the public internet for you to find and use.
+Deep web lurks just below, in the form of your user accounts, administrator access to website back ends, and more.

-If you can’t find it on Google (search engines never point directly to your email inbox), but can be accessed by knowing a link and a password, it’s in the deep web.
-Outside of the metaphor, the deep web contains:
+If you can’t find it on Google (search engines never point directly to your email inbox) but can access it by knowing a link and a password, it’s on the deep web.
+The deep web sites can be:

 What is the dark web?

-A necessary component of the dark web that you have most likely heard of is the Tor Network, which hosts .onion websites that require having the Tor Browser to access.
-That’s right, not only is the dark web not accessible via search engines, it’s not even enough to have a link and password, there can be near-physical barriers to entry.
-It is very intentionally hidden.
+An example that you have likely heard of is the Tor Network (The Onion Router).
+Others, like the Invisible Internet Project (I2P), exist, but Tor is the most famous darknet in the world.
+It hosts .onion websites that require having the Tor Browser to access.
+That’s right, not only is the dark web not accessible via search engines, it’s not even enough to have a link and password — you need a special browser to access it.